n3wt0n/AzureDevOpsToGitHubRepoMigrator/README.md

 You need to know/have:

-- The GitHub __Username__ with which you have created the destinatio repository
+- The GitHub __Username__ with which you have created the destination repository
 - The name of the GitHub __Destination Repository__

 > Please note that the Destination Repo ___must be empty and not be initialized___.